MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-winRT.md

 ## Summary

-The code in this document can be used as a starting point for using any winrt code in Unreal.
+The code in this document can be used as a starting point for using any WinRT code in Unreal.
 It allows you to save files to the HoloLens disk when user interaction is necessary to select the file name and location, using the same file dialogue you would find on Windows.
 More functions can be exported from the HoloLensWinrtDLL header and used in Unreal in the same way.
-Furthermore, the code in the DLL shows how to wait on any async winrt code in a background MTA thread, which is often necessary to avoid deadlocking the Unreal game thread.
+Furthermore, the code in the DLL shows how to wait on any async WinRT code in a background MTA thread, which is often necessary to avoid deadlocking the Unreal game thread.

 ## See also
 * [C++/WinRT APIs](https://docs.microsoft.com/windows/uwp/cpp-and-winrt-apis/)